DasNaCl/csc/popl/revs/rebuttal.md

 > The rules on page 14, the return values seem arbitrary for rules of operations with ill-defined behavior.
 For example, when setting a memory location that doesn't exist, why return the value of the expression to be written to memory?
 Similarly, why deletion return 0?
 Why deletion does not check for existing of the location, like the set rules?
 It may not handle double free properly.

 The purpose of the case-study is to allow memory-unsafe behavior, i.e., execution should not get stuck if there is some kind of, e.g., memory-safety violation.
-While we fail to see how the `e-dealloc` rule does not check for the existence of memory locations like the `e-set-*`/`e-get-*` rules, we do want to emphasize that `e-dealloc` does not need to change or check the heap(s) in any way, since it/they is/are modeled as one big arena.
+While we fail to see how the `e-dealloc` rule does not check for the existence of memory locations like the `e-set-*`/`e-get-*` rules, we do want to emphasise that `e-dealloc` does not need to change or check the heap(s) in any way, since it/they is/are modeled as one big arena.
 One could instead add the data the pointer points to into Δ instead of describing two separate heaps.
 However, our formalisation models sandboxing more faithfully with this separation.

 > The coloring of the paper is distracting.